scalameta/metals/docs/contributors/releasing.md

   - Run `./bin/test-release.sh $VERSION` to ensure that all artifacts have successfully been released.
 It's important to ensure that this script passes before announcing the release since it takes a while for all published artifacts to sync with Maven Central.
+You might need to update the script if the list of supported versions changed in the meantime.
   - To check that the release to Sonatype succeed even if the artifacts are not yet available on Maven Central run:
     `./bin/test-release.sh $VERSION -r sonatype:public`